 For a sustainable marine environment, be sure to not take home souvenirs from nature.
 Photos and videos of all the fascinating natural objects and creatures do the trick without harm.
 Cleaning up any trash you find at the beach is another way to support the beach ecosystem.
 Kids especially love this activity because they can see the impact immediately.
-Just be sure to bring a reusable bag and gloves for picking up trash and disposing it.
+Just be sure to bring a reusable bag and gloves for picking up trash and

 What are some of your family’s tips for reducing trash at the beach?
 Share with us on Twitter!

 This article was brought to you by Tom’s of Maine.
 The views and opinions expressed by the author do not reflect the position of Tom’s of Maine.

 Why It’s Good